Sellers Concessions And Closing Costs Mortgage Guidelines

 For example, let’s say John Smith is buying a $200,000 home in Miami, Florida.

-- John Smith gets approved for a FHA insured mortgage loan at a mortgage rate of 3.25%.
+- John Smith gets approved for an FHA loan at a rate of 3.25%

-- John Smith can get a sellers concession of up to $12,000 from the seller of the subject property.
+- John Smith can get credit by the seller of up to $12,000 from the seller of the subject property

-- The seller can contribute the $6,000 as a sellers concessions towards John Smith’s closing costs.
+- The seller can contribute the $6,000 towards John Smith’s closing costs

-- In the event if the seller offers a $12,000 sellers concession to John Smith and John Smith’s closing costs are only $6,000, who gets the difference of the $6,000 left over on the sellers concession?
+- In the event, if the seller offers a $12,000 credit to John Smith and John Smith’s closing costs are only $6,000, who gets the difference of the $6,000 leftover credit?

-- The balance of the sellers concession goes back to the seller.
+- The balance goes back to the seller

-- Overages in sellers concessions can go to buying down the mortgage interest rates with point.
+- Overages in sellers concessions can go to buying down the mortgage interest rates with discount points

-- John Smith cannot pocket the left over sellers concession and he cannot use it towards moving costs.
+- John Smith cannot pocket the leftover credit and he cannot use it towards moving costs